artkay/fakerer/README.md

 The upstream `faker` package shipped `0.18.0` in February 2024, then a `0.19.0-alpha.1` in February 2025 that has been sitting for over a year without graduating to a stable release.
 Open issues and PRs going back to 2023 are unaddressed.

-I waited.
-I asked.
-I even nudged the alpha along.
-After repeated attempts to engage with the maintainers went unanswered, I decided to fork rather than keep waiting.
-No drama, no hard feelings — this is what open source forks are for.
+Plenty of folks have asked, in issues and PRs, when a stable release might get released.
+The pre-release was a good sign, but it was never followed up - and after a year of waiting, I'd rather maintain a fork than keep refreshing the upstream tracker.
+No drama, no hard feelings - this is what open source forks are for.

 ## Credit

 Fakerer stands entirely on the shoulders of the original library.
 Faker was created by [Igor Kapkov (@igas)](https://github.com/igas) and has been maintained for years by the [elixirs/faker](https://github.com/elixirs/faker) team and an enormous list of contributors.
-All of the locale data, all of the generators, all of the patterns — that's their work.
+All of the locale data, all of the generators, all of the patterns - that's their work.
 The MIT license is preserved, and so is Igor's copyright.

 If you use Fakerer, you are using Faker.
 Please go star [elixirs/faker](https://github.com/elixirs/faker).